DerNitro/su-blog.ru/src/posts/2021/05/24/pyregistrystore-or-how-to-create-a-register-of-objects.en.rst

 contract.
 Therefore, I started writing examples from scratch and only describing the topic of the planned article...

-At some point in time when writing the code, I realized that it would be nice to have a utility for creating a registry of objects, and objects should be dynamic, no hardcode, it should be possible for the user to create object templates by himself, spending a minimum of effort.
+At some point in time when writing the code, I realized that it would be nice to have a utility for creating a registry of objects, and objects should be dynamic, no hard-code, it should be possible for the user to create object templates by himself, spending a minimum of effort.

 The result was pyRegistryStore_.